 In reality, our digestive systems are most similar to apes and chimpanzees who eat a mostly vegan diet.
 Apes sometimes eat termites and chimpanzees sometimes eat insects and smaller monkeys, but overall they eat predominantly plants.
 They certainly don’t eat animal products at every meal.
 So if the author wants to compare us to other animals, the animals should be those with similar digestive systems, not radically different systems.

 From a purely biological perspective, the human digestive system is designed to eat plants, not animals.
-The fact that early hominids figured out how to eat meat is most likely a sign of environmental or cultural adaptation, not biological evolution.
+The fact that early hominids figured out how to eat meat is most likely a sign of environmental or cultural adaptation and the need for short-term survival, not long-term survival or biological evolution.

 Monocrops of Annual Grains to Feed Humans are Destroying the Environment: False